 Composition of the Board of Directors

-The Board believes that it should generally have no less than five (5) and no more than twelve (12) directors.
+The Board, consistent with the Company’s bylaws, believes that it should generally have no less than five (5) and no more than twelve (12) directors.
+The Company’s shareholders shall elect the Board members annually.
 The Nominating and Governance Committee will periodically review with the Board the particular characteristics or attributes that it believes would be most beneficial to the Company in potential Board members, while striving to maintain a diverse membership in terms of the individuals involved, their experiences and their areas of expertise.
 Nominees for director will be selected on the basis of their character, expertise, sound judgment, ability to make independent analytical inquiries, business experiences, understanding of the Company’s business environment, ability to make time commitments to the Company, demonstrated teamwork, and ability to bring unique and diverse perspectives and understanding to the Board.
 As such, the Nominating and Governance Committee will identify, recommend, and recruit candidates to fill open positions on the Board and to be nominated for election by the shareholders at the annual meeting, considering the diversity of Board member skills, experiences, age, race, gender and ethnicity.

 When evaluating a candidate, the Board should take into account all factors it considers appropriate, which may include: